TimGrt/Ansible-Best-Practices/docs/development/extending.md

 ```

 The custom fact returns a JSON dictionary with two lists, `running` and `exited`.
 Every list item has the Container ID, name and image.

+??? warning
+    Using the fact requires the Python docker module (mind the `import docker` statement) and the Docker service running on the target node.
+    Otherwise, an error message is returned, e.g.:

+    ```bash
+    "ansible_local": {
+            "docker-containers": {
+                "error": "Python docker module not found!
+Install requirements!"
+            }
+        }
+    ```
+    ```bash
+    "ansible_local": {
+            "docker-containers": {
+                "error": "Docker Client not instantiated!
+Is Docker running?"
+            }
+        }
+    ```

 Executing fact gathering for example returns this:

 ```bash